raviteja1452/Snake_Game_Python/README.md

 2) curses2.py --- Using Curses to move the strings

-3) curses3.py --- Playing with the strings.
+3) curses3.py --- Playing with the strings